akeneo/pim-docs/onboarder/troubleshooting/index.rst

 Proposals from Onboarder don't show up in the PIM
 ---------------------------------------------------

-If you don't received proposals into the PIM, double check that you have rightfully setup and configure your workers, see :doc:`synchronization </onboarder/synchronization/index>` page.
+If you don't receive proposals in the PIM, double check that you properly set up and configured your workers, see :doc:`synchronization </onboarder/synchronization/index>` page.

 Please also check that in your .env file you have an `ONBOARDER_GOOGLE_APPLICATION_CREDENTIALS` entry.
 More details in the :doc:`installation </onboarder/installation/index>` page at "Set the configuration values" section.